albert-decatur/junk2geo/README.md

 4. use the smaller set to search for matches in the larger set
   4. note that if the text to geocode is the small set, an intermediate set of geonames is made by searching for each input term in the appropriate geonames ISO2 table
 5. output geonames information for each input record, along with the text that used to determine the match

-TODO:
-junk2geo will always search for smaller sets in larger sets.
-For example, if the text to geocode is very large and the set of possible placenames is small then we search for the placenames in the text.
-However, if the text to geocode is small and the set of possible placenames is large ( for example when a list of countries is not known ) then we search for the text in the list of placenames.